natcap/invest.users-guide/source/en/urban_nature_access.rst

                         \end{array}
                 \right\}

-Similarly, the same rationale is applied to find the number of people with a greenspace surplus in an administrative unit, :math:`Povr_{adm}`, relative to the recommended greenspace :math:`g_{cap}`:
+Similarly, the same rationale is applied to find the number of people with an urban nature surplus in an administrative unit, :math:`Povr_{adm}`, relative to the recommended urban nature :math:`g_{cap}`:

 .. math::
         Povr_{adm} = \sum_{i \in \{adm\}}